Recipe: Kale and Apple Slaw

 2 tbsp. raw pumpkin seeds (pepitas) or sliced almonds

-- In a small bowl, whisk together the mayonnaise and mustard.
+2. In a small bowl, whisk together the mayonnaise and mustard.
 Slowly whisk in the cider vinegar, then the pumpkin seed oil and honey.
 Transfer to a glass jar with a lid so it can be shaken before serving.

-Total prep time: approximately 30-35 minutes (chopping all ingredients, making dressing)
+Total prep time: Approximately 30-35 minutes (chopping all ingredients, making dressing).

-Serves: Makes 8-12 big servings
+Serves: Makes 8-12 big servings.

-Equipment: Chef’s knife, cutting board, large bowl, small bowl whisk, box grater or mandoline
+Equipment: Chef’s knife, cutting board, large bowl, small bowl, whisk, box grater or mandoline.

 Tree House Tips

-This recipe has been triple tested and adapted from our Salads-as-a-Meal and Vinaigrette System.
+This recipe has been triple-tested and adapted from our Salads-as-a-Meal and Vinaigrette System.
 Connect with us to request your copy, filled with even more tips and tricks for making amazing salads at home!

-© 2016 Tree House Kitchen.
-Triple Tested.
+© Tree House Kitchen.
+Triple tested.

-See our photos on Instagram
+See our fab food photos on Instagram

 Leave a Reply

-Want to join the discussion?Feel free to contribute!
+Want to join the discussion?